MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 ## Make and receive calls

+How you make a video call depends on whether you're calling a contact in your company or outside your company.

 ### Make a video call to a contact in your company

 -   Open the app and [select](https://support.microsoft.com/en-us/help/12644) a